rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 ![YouTube Card](2048-bevy-reset-game-events.png)

-[@christopherbiscardi] published an video about using Bevy's event readers and writers to implement a reset game button for a 2048 clone.
+[@chrisbiscardi] published an video about using Bevy's event readers and writers to implement a reset game button for a 2048 clone.

 The video walks through implementing a "reset game" UI button in Bevy 0.5 by taking advantage of Bevy's event system for reading and writing a ResetGameEvent.
 We also cover recursively despawning entities and sprites.